marcio777/cadmus/src/en/Chapter-IV/Part VII: Exercises.md

 Create the following window that converts values of temperature:

 ### Ex 15
-Just like the previous exercise, create a program that after asking you to choose between a temperature converter or an angle converter either displays an angle converter (degree/radian) or a temperature converter (the same as above) based on what the yser chose.
+Just like the previous exercise, create a program that after asking you to choose between a temperature converter or an angle converter either displays an angle converter (degree/radian) or a temperature converter (the same as above) based on what the user chose.

 ### Ex 16
 Create a program that, using scanner, asks you to input positive numbers until you input a negative one, after which it creates a GUI with the following information: